Destiny 2 post-release content: Yearly ongoing content

 The seasonal model changed in Year 7, as instead of four traditional seasons, there were instead three larger "episodes" released after The Final Shape, with each episode containing three acts and each episode being treated as standalone experiences.
 These episodes explored the aftermath and fallout of the "Light and Darkness" saga.
-While the episodes began a new model of content delivery throughout the year, they still utilized the season passes that were introduced with Shadowkeep in Year 3.
-This would be the only year to utilize episodes, as Year 8 changed the delivery model again, as content years are now divided into two large seasons that last five to six months, with each season beginning with one mid-sized expansion and then receiving what Bungie calls a "Major Update" midway through the season.
-Year 8 continues to utilize season passes, renamed as reward passes, but unlike the seasons and episodes in prior years, the major updates are free for all players; the expansions still require purchasing.
-Year 9 is planned to follow this model.
+While the episodes began a new model of content delivery throughout the year, they still utilized the season passes that were introduced with Shadowkeep in Year 3 and continued the seasonal numerical categorization (e.g., Episode: Echoes was Season 24).
+Like with the previous seasons, the episodic content was removed upon the conclusion of Year 7.

+Year 8 changed the delivery model again, and for a final time, as its content year was instead divided into two large seasons that lasted several months (which were Seasons 27 and 28), with each season beginning with one mid-sized expansion and then receiving what Bungie called a "Major Update" midway through the season.
+Year 8 continued to utilize season passes, which were renamed as reward passes, and each expansion and each major update received its own reward pass, but unlike the seasons and episodes in prior years, the narrative questlines and activities of the major updates were free for all players, although there was a premium track to their respective reward passes; the expansions still required purchasing.
+Year 9 was planned to follow this model, but was canceled due to Bungie ending support for Destiny 2 following Year 8's final major update in June 2026.